GraalVM Native Build Tools - for Maven

 native-image

-tool to compile those Java bytecode classes into a native executable - Run the native executable
+tool to build those Java classes into a native executable. - Run the native executable.

 The native-image

-The demo application requires configuration, and the following steps illustrate how the GraalVM Native Build Tools for Maven can help generate the configuration for you.
+The demo application for this lab requires configuration, and the following steps illustrate how the Maven plugin for GraalVM Native Image can help generate it for you.

 package com.example.demo;